Theme:

 Property Values

-display block, flex, inline, none
+display block, flex, grid, inline, none

 flex-direction row, column